jlcuellar2014/ExBackendCodeDeviceSwitchers/README.md

 - Hostname
 - PortList

-### Entrypoints
+### Endpoints

-Se implementarán, al menos, los siguientes entrypoints:
+The implementation should include, at a minimum, the following endpoints:

-- POST login
+- POST /login
-- GET devices
+- GET /devices
-- GET switches
+- GET /switches
-- POST switches/<switch_id>/connect-device/<device_id>, con un body indicando los puertos que les conectarán.

-## Subida
-Para considerar entregado, haz un fork de este repositorio en tu cuenta, y da acceso al mismo a info@titaniumindustrialsecurity.com como colaborador para poder revisarlo.
+- POST /switches/{switch_id}/connect-device/{device_id}, with a body indicating the ports to be connected.